-Alistair Hewison has worked at the University of Birmingham since 2001 and undertaken a number of roles including Head of the School of Health Sciences, Head of Nursing and Director of Postgraduate Studies.
-He has published widely on nursing, management and policy in scholarly journals and book chapters.
+Alistair Hewison is senior lecturer and research lead for nursing.
+He has undertaken research investigating the organisation of care over a number of years and published widely on nursing, management and policy in scholarly journals and book chapters.

-His involvement in a range of studies is centred on understanding how the organisation and management of services can improve care.
+He has led a number of projects investigating end of life care in a range of settings, service redesign, and the organisation of nursing services.
+His involvement in this programme of work is centred on understanding how the organisation and management of services can improve care.

-Alistair qualified as a registered nurse from the Queen Elizabeth School of Nursing, Birmingham in 1980.
-Following a number of staff nurse roles in a range of clinical specialties he worked as a Charge Nurse and Manager before moving into Nurse Education.
+Alistair qualified as a registered nurse from the Queen Elizabeth School of Nursing, Birmingham.
+Following a number of staff nurse posts in a range of clinical specialties he worked as a Charge Nurse and Manager.

-He then worked as a Senior Lecturer in Health Care Management at Coventry University, later becoming Head of the Health Sciences Subject Group.
-Since joining the University of Birmingham he has developed his teaching and research activities in the management and organisation of care.
+He was later appointed Senior Lecturer in Health Care Management at Coventry University, later becoming Head of the Health Sciences Subject Group.
+Since joining the University of Birmingham he has developed his research and teaching activities in the management and organisation of care.